algorandfoundation/docs/docs/get-started/dapps/reach.md

 ## Frontend

 The **Frontend**, often created as `index.mjs`, is where test accounts for Alice, Bob, and Carla are created.
 An instance of the reach stdlib (standard library) is imported.
+The standard library contains utility functions that can be called from the frontend such as `parseCurrency` and `launchToken`.
 For testing purposes, each participant is given a balance of 10 algos.
 An NFT is created.
 Finally, the Creator deploys the contract.